 Light and Ventilation

-We rethink traditional Jaali lattice, laser-cutting it from Corian or brass.
+Reception Space rethink traditional Jaali lattice, laser-cutting it from Corian or brass.
 These openwork panels create privacy for the administrator without blocking the view.
 The play of Jaali shadows on the lobby floor is the main daytime special effect, while programmable LED lighting turns the wall into a digital paisley pattern at night.